miolabs/MIOBuildTool/README.md

 ## Docs

-The documentation for this project is available in the [repository](./docs/README.md).
+The [documentation](./docs/README.md) for this project is available in the repository.

 Also hosted in github pages at: [https://miolabs.github.io/MIOBuildTool](https://miolabs.github.io/MIOBuildTool)

+## Changelog

+The [changelog](./CHANGELOG.md) of this project is available in the repository.